raybags-web-dev/raybags-web-dev/README.md

-## Hi there 🔸🔸🔸.
+## Hi.
-I'm Raymond, passionate about the internet of things.
-I enjoy working with data in its different formats.
+Raymond here, all about the internet of things.

 1. ### Passionate About:
-  - Data
+  - Data engineering
-  - Data
+  - Data Integration
   - Web development
   - Cloud computing
-  -Bash scripting
+  - Bash scripting
+  - etc...

 ### TECHNOLOGIES
   These are some of the technologies I work with: